joaocsantos25/SandRockDevAPiConsumer/README.md

 # SandRockDevAPiConsumer

-A simple WPF to consume a web API
+A simple WPF demo to consume a web API